OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 - [Let's Encrypt certificate example](#2-lets-encrypt-certificate)
 - [Custom Certificate example (Commercial CA)](#3-custom-certificate-commercial-ca)

+##### Elasticsearch Configuration

+By default, the deployment is configured to use an Elasticsearch and a Kibana service running next to OpenVidu Server Pro.
+This can be convenient sometimes but it have it downsides because Elasticsearch, Kibana and OpenVidu Server Pro will be running in the same machine.
+These downsides are:

+- **You will need to monitor disk space**: OpenVidu generates events and all logs and metrics are sent to Elasticsearch.
+You will need to take special care of the `OPENVIDU_PRO_ELASTICSEARCH_MAX_DAYS_DELETE` parameter in the `/opt/openvidu/.env` file of your deployment so you don't run out of disk space.
+- **Resources used By OpenVidu Server Pro are shared with Elasticsearch and Kibana**: It is well known that Elasticsearch and Kibana can consume a lot of resources.
+If you want to keep OpenVidu Server Pro free of this resource consumption, deploy Elasticsearch and Kibana externally.

-> If you want to configure an External Elasticsearch, take a look into how to configure it [here](openvidu-pro/monitoring-elastic-stack/#configuring-an-external-elastic-stack)
+We recommend to configure an External Elasticsearch and Kibana.
+Take a look into how to configure it [here](openvidu-pro/monitoring-elastic-stack/#configuring-an-external-elastic-stack)

 <br>